Skip to Main Content

 Wildland Firefighting

-The Delta Center partners with CAL FIRE to operate two year-round firefighting hand crews – known as Stockton 1 and 2.
-Corpsmembers cut fire line, lay hose, and mop up wildland fires.
-They also reduce wildfire risk by removing vegetation, creating fuel breaks, and participating in prescribed burns.
+The Camarillo Center partners with the CAL FIRE San Luis Obispo Unit to operate four wildland firefighting hand crews.
+Under the direction of CAL FIRE captains, Corpsmembers cut fire line, lay hose, and mop up wildland fires.
+They may also reduce wildfire risk by removing vegetation, creating fuel breaks, and participating in prescribed burns.
 Crews respond to local calls and can be dispatched statewide.

 Discover Wildland Firefighting